Settlement of Syndicate Accounts

 Offering TypeStage 1 (30 days)Stage 2 (90 days)

-Public corporate debtAt least 70% of gross spread remitted to each memberRemaining balance (final true-up) remitted; itemized statement delivered
+Public corporate debtAt least 70% of the gross amount due to each memberRemaining balance (final true-up) remitted; itemized statement delivered

 Equity IPO, follow-on, preferred, otherNo 30-day stageFull final settlement; itemized statement delivered within 90 days of syndicate settlement date